maftuhm/maftuhm/README.md

 ### 👋 Hello I’m Maftuh !!!

-I’m currently working as Android Engineer.
+I’m currently working as Software Engineer.
 And in my spare time, I learn on deep learning and data analysis.

 ### 📕 Latest Blog Post